 Richard M. Mastaler has been a director since June 21, 2011.
 Mr. Mastaler has served on the Audit Committee and Governance and Nominating Committee since January 2014.
-Mr. Mastaler is the Chairman and Chief Executive Officer of Managed Health Venture, Inc., a managed care consulting firm, which he founded in 2002.
+Mr. Mastaler is the Chairman and Chief Executive Officer of Managed Health Ventures, Inc., a managed care consulting firm, which he founded in 2002.
 He previously held executive-level positions with CCN Managed Care, Inc., Magellan Health Services, Inc., Preferred Health Networks, QualMed, Inc., Humana Medical Plan, Unilab Corporation, and three Humana hospitals.
 He also is a Fellow of the American College of Healthcare Executives.
-Mr. Mastaler currently serves on the Advisory Counsel of the University of California San Diego.
-Mr. Mastaler holds a Bachelor of Science degree in Business Administration from Florida State University and a Master's degree in Healthcare Administration from George Washington University.
+Mr. Mastaler holds B.S. degree in Business Administration from Florida State University and a Masters in Healthcare Administration from George Washington University.